sagarkaurav/codeigniter-cli-minion/README.md

 Codeigniter cli minion si a cli tool to help you generate controller and model for your codeingiter 3 projects.

-`NOTE: This package is not ready for use yet. still needs some works to be done like writing test and exception handling and refactoring.`
+`NOTE: This package is not ready for use for real project yet. still needs some works to be done like writing test and exception handling and refactoring.`
 ## Installation

 1.)
 Download composer using